 WJCC high schools were awarded Governor’s Innovation Grants to plan and implement high school programs that provide students with innovative approaches to learning.

-Participants in Pathways Project programs at all three WJCC high schools will work in a collaborative setting that focuses on innovative learning opportunities for every student.
+Participants in Pathways Project programs will work in a collaborative setting that focuses on innovative learning opportunities for every student.
 Students will experience flexibility through online courses, blended instruction, dual enrollment, early college, project- and community-based learning, and credit acceleration and recovery.

 The Pathways Project @ Jamestown High School will focus on exploring pathways within the health and medical sciences field and will open doors to clinical observations and internships.